NewKnowledge/duke-thin-client/README.md

 Thin client for interacting with dockerized duke TA1 primitive.
 All code is written in Python 3.5 and must be run in 3.5 or greater.

 ## Output
-The output of the input dataset, e.g.:
+The output is the summary of the input content of the dataset, e.g.:

 ```This dataset is about Baseball Players```